-In addition to volcanoes at the mid-ocean ridge and subduction zones, some volcanoes are at continental rifts where the lithosphere is diverging and thinning such as in the Basin and Range Province in North America and the East African Rift Basin in Africa.
-The thinning allows for some of the lower crustal rocks or upper mantle rocks to rise releasing pressure and causing partial melting.
-The magma generated is less dense than the surrounding rock and rises through the crust to the surface erupting as basalt.
-These basaltic eruptions are usually in the form of flood basalts, cinder cones, and basaltic lava flows.
-For example, relatively young cinder cones are located in south-central Utah, the Black Rock Desert Volcanic Field, which is part of the Basin and Range crustal extension.
-The 1-minute video (below) illustrates volcanism in the Basin and Range Province.
-These Utah cinder cones and lava flows started erupting 6 million years ago with the last volcanic eruption 720 years ago.
+Some volcanoes are created at continental rifts, where crustal thinning is caused by diverging lithospheric plates, such as the East African Rift Basin in Africa.
+Volcanism caused by crustal thinning without continental rifting is found in the Basin and Range Province in North America.
+In this location, volcanic activity is produced by rising magma that stretches the overlying crust (see figure).
+Lower crust or upper mantle material rises through the thinned crust, releases pressure, and undergoes decompression-induced partial melting.
+This magma is less dense than the surrounding rock and continues to rise through the crust to the surface, erupting as basaltic lava.
+These eruptions usually result in flood basalts, cinder cones, and basaltic lava flows (see video).
+Relatively young cinder cones of basaltic lava can be found in south-central Utah, in the Black Rock Desert Volcanic Field, which is part of the zone of Basin and Range crustal extension.
+These Utah cinder cones and lava flows started erupting around 6 million years ago, with the last eruption occurring 720 years ago.

 4.5.2 Volcano Features and Types

 There are several different types of volcanoes based on their shape, eruption style, magmatic composition, and other aspects.